lzfelix/random_ensembles/README.md

 Before running this experiments, notice that:

-> 1. This step will store individual network predictions for training and test set at `experiments/predictions/[dataset-name]\_[metaheuristic-name]\_[n-agents]_[keep-k-neural-nets].txt`.
+- This step will store the top k individual network predictions for training and test set at `experiments/predictions/{dataset-name}_{metaheuristic-name}_{n-agents}_{agent-id}.txt`.
 Test set predictions terminate with `_tst` suffix.
 These files are necessary to run the ensemble experiments.
+Other two files will be generated containing validation and test sets ground truths;
-> 2. Be careful to not let multiple experiment runs override previous predictions in this folder!
+- Be careful to not let multiple experiment runs override previous predictions in this folder!
+- With that in mind:

-1. Run `experiments/hyper_learner.py` to learn the good hyperparameters for each neural network individually.
+   1. Run `experiments/hyper_learner.py` to fine-tune individual neural networks hyperparameters.
 As before, the `-h` flag shows instructions on how to set parameters to match the setup described in the paper.
-Don't forget to store the produced logs to extract results, as aforementioned;
+Don't forget to store the produced logs to extract results, which are used to compute fine tuned models accuracy;
-2. Move all experiment logs to a single folder, for instance `../results/cifar100/week_learners/5_agents/`
-3. Then run the parsing script to extract test accuracy and optimization time from multiple experiments with `python parser/parse_hyper_learner_output_logs.py ../results/cifar100/week_learners/5_agents/`
+   2. Just don't forget to add the `--show_test` flag to the experiment, otherwise test metrics won't be displayed in the final logs;
+   3. This script should be executed only once, since it will generate 15 models.
+In the final lines of the logs it's possible to retrieve a list of accuracies to compute the mean and standard error.